tlorans/SustainableFinance/docs/src/Environment/pollution/air_pollution.md

 ## The Human Health Component

-Dose-response functions translate ambient concentrations and exposures into various physical effects.
-The value of statistical life (VSL) is the result of the sum of many individuals' Willingness to Pay (WTP) for marginal reductions in their mortality.
+Translating population exposure to human health impact involves the use of dose-response functions.
+This dose-response functions links, in that case, the exposure to fine particulate matter higher than a certain threshold and premature mortality cases.

-However, one need to determine a value transfer of this VSL, generally only available for some high income countries.
+Finally, to transform the premature mortality cases in monetary value, we use the Value of Statistical Life (VSL) concept, based on the Willingness to Pay (WTP) approach, which aims to estimate the willingness of individuals to pay for marginal reductions in their mortality.
+Such estimates are not available for every countries, and one need to determine a value transfer of this VSL, generally only available for some high income countries.

 ### Endogeneous Variables